What are Independent Educational Evaluations

-From time to time, your child might have to go through certain evaluations.
-This would most likely happen if there were indications your child is not developing as expected.
-Many times, this is indicative of a child having some kind of learning disability.
+From time to time, your child might have to pass certain evaluations.
+This would most likely happen if there were indications that your child was not developing as expected.
+In many cases, this indicates a learning disability in the child.

-As the parent, you need to be in the loop when your child is being evaluated.
-If for any reason you have issues with the results of an evaluation of the process by which it was delivered, you would have certain rights.
+As a parent, you need to be in the loop when your child is being evaluated.
+Certain rights would apply if you disagreed with the results of an evaluation of the process.
 Chief among those rights would be the right to request an independent education evaluation from an independent educational evaluator.

 What is an IEE?